link to ringley website

 Legal Barriers Make Net Zero Harder to Achieve

 The real challenge lies in the legal constraints of leasehold agreements.
-Many leases explicitly prohibit improvements from being charged as servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charges, meaning the cost of green technologies is not recoverable from leaseholders.
+Many leases explicitly prohibit improvements from being charged as servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charges, meaning the cost of green technologies is not recoverable from leaseholders.
 If a dispute arises, a leaseholder who opposes paying for sustainability initiatives could take the case to a tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal.
 Unless the lease includes strong clauses supporting improvements, they are likely to win the case, preventing any collective green investment.

 Green Leases: A Potential Solution?